GetSoloTech/solo-server/solo_server/commands/robots/lerobot/README.md

-## LeRobot with Solo Server:
+## LeRobot with Solo CLI:

-Use Solo Server's `solo robo` command to run a complete robotics workflow with LeRobot: motor setup, calibration, teleoperation, data recording, training, and inference.
+Use Solo CLI's `solo robo` command to run a complete robotics workflow with LeRobot: motor setup, calibration, teleoperation, data recording, training, and inference.

 ### Quick start